In this guide, you are going to learn 17 easy ways to help you lose weight after a c- section.

 This is why I have created The Postpartum Trainer’s Nutrition Guide.
-To get rid of unwanted fat without following a strict diet or starving yourself.
+To teach you how to create a healthy diet for you and your lifestyle!

-Sleep is one of the best ways to improve your health and decrease your risk of fat retention.
+Sleep is one of the best ways to improve your health and decrease your risk of weight gain and fat retention.

 Studies have shown that sleep deprivation is associated with elevated cortisol levels, insulin resistance, and increased caloric consumption.

 I know that it’s easier said than done with a baby.
 All new moms experience a lack of sleep.